th3rdwave/react-native-safe-area-context/README.md

 ### Consumers

-Consumers are components and hooks that allow using inset values provider by the nearest parent [Provider](#providers).
+Consumers are components and hooks that allow using inset values provided by the nearest parent [Provider](#providers).
 Values are always relative to a provider and not to these components.

 - [SafeAreaView](#safeareaview) is the preferred way to consume insets.
 This is a regular `View` with insets applied as extra padding or margin.
 It offers better performance by applying insets natively and avoids flickers that can happen with the other JS based consumers.